 bp put a big emphasis on team participation during the registration period, as word spread through the invitation feature built into the program.
 “People were really engaged in the rich content of the site and the experience,” noted Paula De Sousa, communications coordinator, who led global communications for the program.
 “As people signed up, they started to recruit friends, they told others and it just grew from there.”

 Paula used Yammer extensively for images and messaging throughout the program to help keep people engaged.
 Short, targeted posts highlighting Wellness Wall images generated interest and excitement.
 “The more tools you use the better — gain their attention from a number of different directions.”

 People were really engaged in the rich content of the site and the experience.
 As people signed up, they started to recruit friends, they told others and it just grew from there.

 Focus on Connection

-The campaign’s social features — including teams, buddies, leaderboards, and the wall — helped create connection and a feeling of camaraderie.
-While lockdown rules varied from country to country, participants used the campaign to support each other in their physical health, and emotional well-being.
+The challenge’s social features — including teams, buddies, leaderboards, and the wall — helped create connection and a feeling of camaraderie.
+While lockdown rules varied from country to country, participants used the challenge to support each other in their physical health, and emotional well-being.
 “This program was so timely and put an extra emphasis on self-care,” added Johnathan Markert, health and welfare benefits manager.
 “It hit the right note.”

 Run-A-Muck was an element in bp’s broader COVID-19 response initiative called #InThisTogether, where leaders emphasized that although the company and world were going through a challenging time we are one team, one family.
 Working together, the bp family could make a difference for each other and the communities where they live and work, in alignment with one of the company’s sustainability focus areas — that of improving people’s lives.